Obama visits Paris attack site, pays tribute to victims

 Obama has made a concerted effort to show U.S. solidarity with France after the Nov.
 13 attacks, which killed 130 people.
 He and Hollande agreed during a meeting in Washington last week to ramp up military operations against Islamic State in Syria and Iraq and coordinate intelligence on domestic threats.

-By visiting the memorial so soon after his arrival in Paris, Obama signalled the importance he placed on continuing to show support to the people of France.
+By visiting the memorial so soon after his arrival in Paris, Obama signaled the importance he placed on continuing to show support to the people of France.

 His motorcade snaked through the city past several of its key landmarks before arriving at the memorial.